Seriousattempts/Bootloader_Unlock_Retroid_Pocket_3Plus/README.md

 **1.** Install Unisoc driver, extract adb to the extracted ums512_alldocube_iplay_50_EN_20230801 folder

-**2.** Put RP3+ into Android Recovery (Turn off, turn on while holding power along with volume buttons).
+**2.** Put RP3+ into Android Recovery/Download Mode (Turn off, turn on while holding power along with bottom volume button).
 Plug in your device after

 **3.** Run *unlock_autopatch_512.bat* from computer, and then enter fastboot on RP3+

 **4.** Follow unlock_autopatch_512 instructions, profit I think.
 If that doesn't work, have your device plugged in first and then go into Android Recovery.

-# Note, if that doesn't work
 **5.** Restart device back to recovery mode, go to "Apply update from ADB" and restart running *unlock_autopatch_512.bat* from computer

 **6.** If that doesn't work: